 And the size.
 I knew already that cartoonists worked larger than print size, but 300%?
 This art was 3 times the size of what we saw in the paper!
 It's amazing how the detail holds up in reproduction.
 Below you will see the comparative sizes.

+And his letter was warm and encouraging.
 I see by the date on the letter that I was only 15, but yes, I had submitted a comic strip feature idea to a syndicate.
 It was to be stories about science—not fiction, but fascinating portrayals of true stories of science.
 I sent a synopsis and some samples of the first intended story, that of Percival Lowell and his amazing perceptions of the canals of Mars.